 There comes a time in every dog’s life when they need a change in food.
 Maybe you are switching dog food because your dog has grown from puppy to adult, or adult to senior.
 Or perhaps your dog has a new need, or their tastes have simply changed.
 Whatever the reason for changing dog food, it’s important to know how to switch to a new dog food gradually.

 How to Transition Dog Food

 Your dog may enthusiastically dive into their new dog food, but their system will likely need some time to adjust to a new diet.
 When switching dog food, our nutritionist Sara recommends making a slow, measured, and gradual change between over a 7-10 day period to help your dog avoid digestive upset.
 That’s something that both you and your dog will appreciate!

 Since no two puppies are exactly alike, how do you know when to switch to adult dog food?
 The answer isn’t always straightforward.
 But considering your dog’s breed size and talking to your veterinarian can provide some good guidelines for when your unique dog will reach maturity.

-- Toy breed dogs: Typically, the smaller the dog, the faster he’ll reach adulthood.
+Toy breed dogs: Typically, the smaller the dog, the faster your dog will reach adulthood.
 You can consider your toy breed dog an adult typically around 9 months of age.

 Ready to switch dog food?
-Create your dog's personalized blend of dog food that grows and changes as he does.
-Get started with Just Right by Purina.
+Create your dog's personalized blend of dog food that grows and changes as your dog does.
+Start your dog’s unique blend today.